DubPlayer/Lyrics-browser-App-front/README.md

 finally, type npm start, it will start the project and you'l be able to see the page in localhost:3000

 you can see the page hosted in vercel on the right side of the page

+***IMPORTANT***

+The lyrics are not complete, due to a problem of vercel not scratching the lyrics from genius, look for the backend code of this project in my other repositories